Honoring the Fire and Rescue Service - Colorado, Wyoming and Beyond - On Web Since 2011

 Denver's Rocky Mountain News reported a man crossed the cable with a baby in his arms "tied in an old gunny sack."

-he train consisted of seven cars, and was operated jointly by the Burlington and the Colorado and Southern.
+Wikipedia said the train consisted of seven cars, and was operated jointly by the Burlington and the Colorado and Southern.
 The Associated Press said Train No. 30 was bound for Denver from Casper.
 The locomotive and smoking car were completely submerged, AP said.

 This is an excerpt of a dispatch on the front page of the Sept.
 30, 1927, edition of the Rocky Mountain News by Deane H. Dickason: